Mathias-SantAnna/Spoty-Share-List/README.md

 - For all Code Institute Tutors, **Michael**, **Stephen**, **Igor** and **Sheryl**, for giving me a guidance on how to solve different issues
 - **Ed Bradley** for the meeting about MS3 and explainig very carefully each subject.
-- **Antonio R.** for giving me advice on some subjects and helping in the beggining of the project
+- **Antonio R.** for giving me advice on some subjects and helping with the project

 <div align="right"><a href="#top">🔝</a></div>